ElisabethSchramm/springbootdemo/README.md

 ## What I Learned in Branch ` 29aop-around`

-This branch builds on `28aop-after` and focuses on using `@Around` advice to wrap method execution and measure performance.
+This branch builds on `28aop-after` and focuses on using `@Around` advice to intercept method execution and handle behavior before and after the method runs—including exception handling.

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)